 Preventing and controlling diseases

 Obesity and heart attacks are major public-health problems in the United States and other countries.
 Therefore, most dietary recommendations are aimed at preventing these two diseases.
 Obesity comes over time by eating more calories than the body burns.
-Obesity, in turn, can be a cause of many diseases such as heart disease, diabetes, sleep apnea, liver disease, arthritis, high blood pressure, gout, gallstones, and certain cancers.
+Obesity, in turn, can contribute to the development of many diseases such as heart disease, diabetes, sleep apnea, liver disease, arthritis, high blood pressure, gout, gallstones, and certain cancers.